CodeYourFuture/syllabus/docs/fundamentals/week-2/mentors.md

 - Don't run the session too long - it is stressful for some
 - Switch partners at least once

-## CYF Blocks

-## Ship It

-## Retro

 ## Coursework review

 :::tip Vocabulary
 Many of the words we use will either be completely new to trainees or used in a new way.
 Make space in each day to define terms, and model ways to find out terms (look stuff up together)
 :::

-## Shout Out Questions
+## Blockers/Coursework Review

+We open every session at CYF with a coursework review, where trainees identify their blockers and ask for help getting unstuck.

-It's important to get the students thinking about questions that they had during the week.
+It's important for trainees to think about questions that they had during the week.
 To avoid getting distracted with answering a question for too long, run a short session where you write down all the questions on a whiteboard.
+You can do this on a Jam board or on a white board.

+Make sure trainees just write one short thing on each sticky note.

 You can then prioritise answering the questions on your own time, or split into groups to answer several questions at once.